kourosh07/turing/README.md

-This is a recommanded project for main page of turing team.
+This is a recommended project for the Turing team's main page.

 <img src="./turing (1)_prev_ui.png"/>